Barton Malow

 Aerial view of Mansueto Library glass dome - University of Chicago Mansueto Library construction project

-Enabling research worldwide, the library also houses state-of-the-art conservation and digitization laboratories, which aid in the preservation of rare materials in their original form and through digitization.
-Other components include a large multi-use digital room, a special collections room, circulation service center, a grand reading room, and office spaces.
+The Mansueto Library not only serves as a unique reading environment but also facilitates global research with state-of-the-art conservation and digitization laboratories.
+These facilities play a crucial role in preserving rare materials in their original form and through digitization.
+The library boasts a range of components, including a large multi-use digital room, a special collections room, a circulation service center, a grand reading room, and various office spaces.

-Erection of the ASRS for the University of Chicago required complex phasing and logistics throughout construction.
-Entry and exit of large items once the main slab was poured proved to be a significant challenge.
-All materials necessary to construct the racking system were stored in the basement to allow for the dome and ground floor slab to complete creating a bottlenecked setting during construction.
-Our team utilized a special leave-out, with a platform and hoist at the smoke evacuation duct penetration through the slurry wall.
-At the end of the rack installation, the large platform lifts, a forklift, and the crane were dismantled to fit through the opening.
+The erection of the ASRS presented complex phasing and logistical challenges throughout construction.
+Entry and exit of large items became a significant hurdle after the main slab was poured, requiring meticulous planning.
+To overcome this, our team implemented a special leave-out strategy, utilizing a platform and hoist at the smoke evacuation duct penetration through the slurry wall.
+Upon completion of the rack installation, the large platform lifts, forklift, and crane were disassembled to seamlessly navigate through the opening—a testament to our commitment to precision in Higher Education and Library Construction projects.

 To see more of our higher education construction portfolio, from the University of Chicago to Penn State, click here.